 Some gaming laptops solve this expensive dilemma by coming with both an SSD for key applications and a hard drive for data.
 Most consumer and business notebooks don't have room for multiple storage drives, but 1TB external USB hard drives cost under $60.

-Bottom Line: Get at least a 256GB SSD, 512GB if you do more storage-heavy work.
+Bottom line: Get at least a 256GB SSD, or 512GB if you do more storage-heavy work.

 SSD types: SATA or PCIe NVMe?